Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

 Challenging your child’s Hand/ eye coordination can begin with cause and effect activities.
 Your child will do something with their hand and this will cause something to happen which they will see.
 This can be even more effective if there is a noise or movement as well as something to see.
 Your child will start to associate movement of their hand with an outcome which is the starting point for building hand/eye coordination.

-Good cause and effect activities can be:
+Good cause and effect activities include:

 If you don’t have any instruments at home you can use everyday object such as a wooden spoon and upside down saucepan, a plastic bottle with some rice in it as a rattle or silver foil to scrunch.

 For other ideas, visit https://www.activityvillage.co.uk/musical-instruments which has some other easy ways you can make musical instruments from everyday objects in the home.